-VERO BEACH, Florida – For the second time in two years, the Indian River Mall will be for sale in Vero Beach.
+VERO BEACH – For the second time in two years, the Indian River Mall will be for sale in Vero Beach.

 It’s owned by C-III Capital Partners, but the mall’s mortgage holder is Wells Fargo.
 The company took ownership after no bidders came forward during a foreclosure auction in 2015.

 Since then, more stores have left while some have opened.
 The finances are still a big question on whether the mall can make it.

 However, we’re happy to report that the Indian River Mall is not closing, according to mall manager Susan Belgam Hunt.
 She claims that business is “thriving” and “successful,” which are circumstances that are much different than two years ago.